Top 5 Hardest Tricks in Skateboarding

 The key to this trick is the backfoot.
 You should scoop as hard as you can while slightly moving your front foot forward.
 This is not as technical as the other tricks on our list, which is why it is at number four.

 The name might seem intimidating, but this trick is not impossible to land.
-The impossible is one of those tricks where a lot of emphasis is placed on the backfoot.
-Here is how it works.
+The impossible is one of those tricks where a lot of emphasis is placed on the back foot.

 The 900 is one of the most infamous and difficult skateboarding tricks ever landed.
 It requires a vertical ramp or “big air” ramp.
 To perform the 900, the skater must spin a full two and a half rotations while in the air and land back on their board.
 Tony Hawk is credited with being the first professional skateboarder to land the trick in competition at the 1999 X Games in San Francisco, California.
 Since then, only a few of the most talented and risk-defying skaters have been able to replicate it.